 Similarly, with the advent of non-linear, interactive storytelling, there is always the risk of creating content that is additive in nature, which distracts from the story and detracts from the viewer's experience.
 One of the greatest challenges was to craft feature content that provided real value to the viewer that explores peripheral themes, but does not dilute the primary story.
 We wanted the viewer's experience to be multi-dimensional and comprehensive.

-Second Look is a six-part, branded series featuring a 7 to 13-minute character-driven story, supported by immersive content.
+Second Look is a five-part, branded series featuring a 7 to 13-minute character-driven story, supported by immersive content.
 Although each story is a unique experience, the series is visually consistent in branding, cinematography, and storytelling.

 The blueprint for each project was to provide additional storytelling opportunities unrealized in the main film that reflected back to the primary storyline.
 Our goal was to push the viewer to bore deeper into the sublayers of the content, thereby extending their breadth and depth of understanding of the story, themes, and subject matter.